 - Try to avoid foods high in saturated and transfats

 - Consume fish 3 times a week

-- Endeavour to incorporate 5 servings of fruit and vegetables into your diet daily along with low fat dairy and wholegrains.
+- Endeavor to incorporate 5 servings of fruit and vegetables into your diet daily along with low-fat dairy and whole grains.

 - Exercise at least 30 minutes a day every day if possible.
 Chose an activity you enjoy so that you will be consistent.

 - Quit smoking

 Measure your waistline.
 Men should measure less than 40″ around and women should measure less than 35″ around.

 It’s all about lifestyle, lifestyle, lifestyle because once again 8 out of 10 cases of stroke are preventable.
 If you feel you need to lose weight, check your BMI or Body Mass Index compliments of the CDC here:

 Heredity may play some role in one’s vulnerability to stroke but lifestyle habits within a family tend to influence healthy or unhealthy lifestyle choices.
 Habits follow us from childhood into our adult lives – some good, some bad.
 But habits acquired can be changed once you educate yourself on the advantages of living a healthier lifestyle.